 Once you view the drawing from a different angle, the aspects of the portrait which appear incorrect will stand out immediately.

-This hack is also excellent for checking for inaccuracies in drawing of symmetrical objects such as bottles in still life drawings.
+This hack is also excellent for checking for inaccuracies in the drawing of symmetrical objects such as bottles in still life drawings.

 6. Why Should You Use Two Water Containers